autoapply/autosetup/README.md

 ![Technical overview](https://autoapply.github.io/autosetup/overview.svg)

 1. Create a configuration file with the repository URL and required secrets
-2. Run autosetup to create a Kubernetes resource file based on the configuration file
+2. Run autosetup to create Kubernetes resource files based on the configuration file
-3. Apply the resource file to your Kubernetes cluster to create the autoapply deployment
+3. Apply the resource files to your Kubernetes cluster to create the autoapply deployment

 ## Usage